MTN-Group/MoMoAPIs_Php_sdk/docs/Collection/GetBasicUserInfo.readme.md

 # Get information about the user created in the sandbox environment

-1.	`getBasicUserinfo($accountHolderMSISDN) creates a GET request to end point /collection/v1_0/accountholder/msisdn/{accountHolderMSISDN}/basicuserinfo and returns the informations about the user.
+1.	`getBasicUserinfo($accountHolderMSISDN, $sCollectionSubKey, $targetEnvironment) creates a GET request to end point /collection/v1_0/accountholder/msisdn/{accountHolderMSISDN}/basicuserinfo and returns the informations about the user.
 The accountHolderMSISDN will be the partyId of the payer user.`

-> `End user will get basic user info of the user.`
+> `End user will get basic user info of the account holder.`

 ### Usage/Examples